itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 *This guest post is written by Mike Neumegen, co-founder of CloudCannon.*

-CloudCannon helps agencies and enterprises build websites for non-developers faster.
 Bitbucket provides developers with great workflows for collaborating on software projects.
-You can see exactly what has changed when someone makes an update, multiple people can make updates at the same time and new features can be separated into branches.

-So why can't we have these workflows when building websites?
-Sure you could
+So why can't we have these workflows when building websites for non-developers?

-# Deploy from Bitbucket

-# Non-developers inline editing
+What if you could just build static sites and have the power of a full blown CMS?
+What if non-developers could update content and have changes pushed back to your Bitbucket repository?
+What if you could deploy websites straight from Bitbucket?

-With the new CloudCannon Bitbucket add-on, developers can deploy websites at the click of a button **and** have non-developers update content.
+With the new CloudCannon Bitbucket add-on all of this is now possible.
+Let's have a look at how it works.

 ### What is CloudCannon?